McFarland Chess Books

 Women in Chess by J. Graham (1987)

-See Chess and Women.
+See Chess and Women and Reliability Eroded.

 Chess World Championships by James H. Gelo (1989 + updated paperback edition)